-As Advocacy Director at the Committee to Protect Journalists, Dr. Radsch works on freedom of expression and journalist safety issues, including physical and digital threats.
-Currently she is interested in how the countering violent extremism agenda is impacting journalists, from the role of tech firms in censoring content to the impact of anti-terrorism laws on journalists.
+As Advocacy Director at the Committee to Protect Journalists (CPJ), Radsch works on freedom of expression and journalist safety issues, including physical and digital threats, and leads its technology policy work and engagement with international organizations.
+As CPJ’s chief spokesperson and policy advocate, she leads campaigns on behalf of killed and imprisoned journalists and oversees communications.
+Among the issues she has focused on are content moderation, countering violent extremism online, disinformation, and the role of tech firms in the media ecosystem.
 She is also working on issues related to online harassment of journalists, particularly women, and looking at the press freedom dimensions of internet governance issues, such as digital sovereignty, surveillance and privacy, and net neutrality/zero-rating.

 Dr. Radsch holds a Ph.D. in international relations from American University, a master’s of science in Foreign Service from Georgetown University and a bachelor’s degree with highest honors in mass communication from the University of California, Berkeley.
 She speaks Arabic, French and Spanish.